Protect Yourself in the Residence Halls

 Do not wait until crimes occur or problems get out of control.
 Contact Public Safety to report problems or suspicious activity (401) 254-3333.

 Report Crimes and Provide Information about Crimes and Suspicious Activities

 While on campus, call Public Safety at (401) 254-3333 to report ANY suspicious activity or criminal incidents.
 To report criminal incidents off campus, call 911.
 Accurate and timely reports of emergencies or suspicious incidents will assist Public Safety and or the Police in a quick and effective response.

 When you call, please remain calm and speak clearly.
 Stay on the phone until the police dispatcher has all the information needed.

 Report Other Problems and Incidents

 The Roger Williams University Department of Public Safety will assist with all problems brought to its attention and will help address the problem with the appropriate University department or government agency.

-If you or someone else has a personal problem you cannot handle, we encourage you to seek help before the problem causes further difficulties.
+If you or someone else has a personal problem you need support with, we encourage you to seek help before the problem causes further difficulties.
 The Counseling Center is a good place to start and can be contacted at (401) 254-3124 or contact the on call Coordinator through Public Safety after hours at (401)-254-3333.